 Flushing your medium, with plain, PH’d water, is always a good way to reduce the amount of any nutrient in your medium.

-Once you have flushed, or removed your old reservoir, feed your plants again, at half of their usual EC.
+Once you have flushed, or removed your old reservoir, feed your plants again, at lower EC.
 This will lighten them up, to a healthier shade of green, within a week.

 If you dont have an EC meter, and youre growing in hydro or coco, you will need one!